christophercliff/flatmarket/README.md

 ## Design goals

 - [x] It should cost next-to-nothing to operate.
-- [x] It should should be reliable and scalable.
+- [x] It should be reliable and scalable.
 This is achieved by offloading expensive and complicated operations to third-party services.
 - [x] It should be secure.
 - [x] It should be easy to customize, update, and deploy.